Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Simplified Model Pretraining

 \subsubsection{Task-Specific Design}

 Our framework learns diverse motions, each defined by a high-level structure consisting of a contact plan and a nominal swing trajectory.
 The contact plan specifies the motion's total duration and the allowed contact intervals for each foot.
-Nominal swing trajectory defines a central path for the foot during the swing phase, parameterized using a simple quadratic Bezier curve.
+The nominal swing trajectory defines a central path for the foot during the swing phase, parameterized using a simple quadratic Bezier curve.
 The policy then learns to output a residual to this nominal path.
 We designed three classes of motions: gaits, flips, and wall-assisted maneuvers.

-For gaits, the contact plan consists of periodic phases, and the swing trajectory is guided by the Raibert's heuristic.
-For flips, the contact plan is composed of takeoff, air, and landing phases.
-For complex wall-assisted maneuvers, the plan is a sequence of bounding gaits guided by keyframe position and orientation targets.
-The detailed contact timings, Bezier control points, and keyframe values for each motion are provided in the Appendix~\ref{sec:appendix_motion_specs}.
+Gait motions are defined by periodic stance and swing phases, each with a duration of 0.2~s.
+The nominal swing trajectory is defined by three control points: the current foot position in the local frame, a target position determined by the Raibert heuristic, and a midpoint with a clearance of 0.1~m.

+Flips are composed of takeoff, air, and landing phases over a total duration of 2~s.
+Key air phase timings are summarized in Table~\ref{tab:flip_params}.
+The nominal swing trajectory is parameterized as a Bezier curve with three control points: the current foot position, $(0, 0, -0.2)$~m and $(0, 0, -0.3)$~m in the local frame.

+Wall-assisted motions are designed as a series of bounding gaits over a 2~s duration.
+Following the contact plan illustrated in Fig.~\ref{fig:contactPlan}, each motion is guided by keyframe position and orientation targets that vary across phases.
+While the targets for the wall-assisted turn are detailed in Table~\ref{tab:wall_assisted_motion_targets}, other maneuvers can be derived by making minor adjustments to these values.
+To effectively explore the interaction with the wall, the swing trajectory interpolates between a local path and a world-frame target: $ \overline{\mathbf{r}}_i = \eta\mathbf{r}_b(\phi) + (1-\eta)\mathbf{r}_w(\phi),\ \eta = 16 (\phi-0.5)^4 $ where $\phi \in [0,1]$ represents the motion phase.
+The local path component, $\mathbf{r}_b$, is defined by a Bezier curve with control points $(-0.1,0,-0.2)$, $(0,0,-0.1)$ and $(0.1,0,-0.2)$.
+The world-frame target, $\mathbf{r}_w$, is the current foot position if $\phi < 0.5$ and the nominal foot position associated with the upcoming keyframe target otherwise.